-I can't tell you how much I'm looking forward to those relaxing Christmas holiday days in front of the fire with one of these beauties.
+I can't tell you how much I look forward to those relaxing winter days in front of the fire with one of these beauties.
 I've six books to read over the festive period and beyond; until spring encourages me back outside.

 I picked this up after seeing it, and hearing it call to me, on a beautiful Christmas book display in a bookshop some weeks ago.
 It has a gold embossed cover and on the inside are small holly leaves and berries.
 This is Nancy Mitford's second novel and we're introduced to Lady Bobbin and the guests of the Christmas house party she is holding.
 I'm really looking forward to entering their world for a short while.